-Plan Description - Eligible employees of the School are provided with OPEB through the DPS HCTF, a single-employer defined benefit OPEB plan administered by PERA.
+Plan Description - Eligible employees of the School are provided with OPEB through the DPS HCTF, a multiple-employer defined benefit OPEB plan administered by PERA.
 The DPS HCTF is established under Title 24, Article 51, Part 12 of C.R.S., as amended.
-Title 24, Article 51, Part 12 of C.R.S., as amended, sets forth a framework that grants authority to PERA's Board to contract, selfinsure and authorize disbursements necessary in order to carry out the purposes of the PERACare program (PERACare), including the administration of the premium subsidies.
+Title 24, Article 51, Part 12 of C.R.S., as amended.
+Title 24, Article 51, Part 12 of C.R.S., as amended, sets forth a framework that grants authority to PERA's Board to contract, self-insure and authorize disbursements necessary in order to carry out the purposes of the PERACare program (PERACare), including the administration of the premium subsidies.
 Colorado state law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available comprehensive annual financial report that be obtained can at www.copera.org/investments/pera-financial-reports.
+PERA's Annual Report can be obtained at www.copera.org/investments/pera-financial-reports.